 (1910s–1930s)

 - Lighting stepped boldly into modernity with geometric shapes, symmetry, chrome, glass and streamlined glamour.
-Fixtures became sculptural statements - sleek, luxurious, and unmistakably modern.
+Fixtures became sculptural statements - sleek, luxurious and unmistakably modern.

 - BROWSE ART DECO INSPIRED LIGHTING >